• Skip to primary navigation

 • ×

-Home > Food > Easy Fresh Green Beans with Bacon
+Home > Veggies and Sides > Easy Fresh Green Beans with Bacon

 Jump to Recipe

-You know its summer in the South when there's Easy Fresh Green Beans with Bacon cooking on the stove.
-Straight from the garden is hands down the best way to serve them up this Southern-style vegetable.
-If you don't have a garden, support your local farmers market or barter with a friend with a green thumb.
+This Fresh Green Beans recipe with bacon is so easy, you'll want to make it year 'round.
+Straight from the garden is the best way to serve up this Southern-style vegetable side dish.
+If you don't have a garden, support your local farmers market or most large grocery stores sell them.

-For this easy green bean recipe, I used rattlesnake green beans but any green bean or pole bean variety will be delicious using this simple stovetop cooking method.
+I used rattlesnake green beans but any green bean or pole bean variety will be delicious using this simple stovetop recipe to boil fresh green beans with bacon.

 What are rattlesnake beans?